-From 15th January times for the duty planning service will be:
+From 15 January 2018, opening times for the duty planning service will be:

 Pre-application advice will generally give more certainty at an early stage and help resolve issues so that speedier decisions can be made.
 It allows the early identification of key issues and contributes towards both quality outcomes and the avoidance of delays in the formal submission process.